 It’s important to give people a way to unsubscribe from your emails.

-Even if you have engaging emails that your users genuinely enjoy, think about the frequency of your mailing routine.
+Even if you have engaging emails, think about the frequency of your mailing routine.
 If your email schedule is too aggressive, you’ll end up annoying a large percentage of your audience.
 If people feel you’re sending too many emails, they’ll want a way to unsubscribe.

-GIving users an easy way to unsubscribe will help you avoid having your emails reported as spam.
+Giving users an easy way to unsubscribe, like an unsubscribe link, will help them avoid having their emails reported as spam.

 5. Keep Your Email Marketing Strategy Fresh

-The changing tastes of your audience along with ever-evolving marketing trends make it crucial that you adapt your email marketing strategy to stay current.
+The changing tastes of your audience and ever-evolving marketing trends make it crucial that you adapt your email marketing strategy to stay current.

 The techniques that worked last year might not be effective anymore.
 You need to update your approach and always keep up with the latest techniques and trends in digital marketing.

-Getting on a user’s whitelist (their list of pre-approved email senders) is optional, but it can be highly effective in making sure your emails don’t get flagged as spam.
+Getting on a user’s whitelist (their list of pre-approved email senders) is optional, but it can be highly effective in ensuring your marketing emails aren’t flagged as spam.

 It’s OK to ask your users to add your email address to their whitelist.
 You can make the request a call to action in your email signature or somewhere prominent in your email that is easy for them to click on.

-7. Self-Test to Verify that Your Email Isn’t Spam
+7. Self-Test to Verify that Your Email Won’t Land in a Spam Folder

-Self-testing your email campaign means subscribing to your own emails as a way to make sure they aren’t getting snagged by spam filters.
-You should sign up for your emails, enable a strict spam filer, and watch what makes it through.
+Self-testing your email campaign means subscribing to your own emails to ensure they aren’t getting snagged by spam filters.
+You should sign up for your emails, enable a strict spam filter, and watch what makes it through.

-It’s smart to be constantly analyzing the effectiveness of your email campaign so that you’re aware of its real-world performance.
+It’s smart to constantly analyze the effectiveness of your email campaign so that you’re aware of its real-world performance.
 This helps you to prepare for major campaigns and specials that you plan to roll out.

 If your campaign fails because you didn’t realize that all your emails are getting marked as spam, you’ll lose out on a great opportunity to reach a new audience.
 Or worse, if you pay for premium content and services to improve your email campaign, and then all your emails get caught by spam filters, you’ll have wasted your investment.